JayaKrishnaNamburu/next-http-react/README.md

-This is a sample application that used next + webpack's buildHttp hook and loads esm modules.
+This is a sample application that uses next + webpack's buildHttp hook and loads esm modules.

-There are three different scenarios in the example

 - Loading a esm-module with css-modules.

 Most of the esm-modules extract out the css and serve using `unpkg` like antd.
 But we would like to bundle css too.
-So, the css is bundled as css-modules.
+CSS is bundled as css-modules.
 And these are injected using `iife` into the `DOM`.

-And since, NextJS don't have DOM for SSR in the server.
+Since, NextJS don't have DOM for SSR in the server.
 We need to turn off `SSR` for the component and need to loaded it as dynamic component.

-This beats, the SSR advantge but can be used in other cases where SSR is not priority.
+This beats the SSR advantge, but can be used in other cases where SSR is not priority.
 And no runtime need to be installed for just css.
 Like styled-components, styled-system etc.

 ```jsx